daily-co/daily-python/docs/src/usage.rst

         "microphone": {
             "isEnabled": True,
             "settings": {
-                "deviceId": "my-audio-device"
+                "deviceId": "my-mic"
             }
         }
     })

-However, if multiple custom audio devices are created and different call clients select different custom audio devices, we will certainly get undesired behavior.
+However, if multiple microphones are created and different call clients select different microphones (all in the same application), we will certainly get undesired behavior.

 Sending and receiving raw media
 --------------------------------------------------------